What’s the Difference Between Potting and Conformal Coating?

 Similarities Between Potting and Conformal Coating

-Potting and conformal coating have similar goals:
+Potting and conformal coating both use organic polymers to achieve similar goals:

 - Increase the electrical performance of a circuit board through shielding.

-Both methods can be effective when used in the right situation.
+Each method can be effective when used in the right situation.

 When Should I Use Potting?